Are polarised prescription sunglasses worth it?

 Your prescription gives the usual benefits of your spectacles; it’s a no brainer really.

-But when you add polarisation to the equation, this is where your sunglasses become truly special… if you’re willing to go the extra mile.
+But when you add polarisation to the equation, this is where your sunglasses become truly special… if you’re willing to make the extra investment.

-This article answers the key questions on polarised prescription sunglasses and if they’re really worth your investment.
+This article answers the key questions on polarised prescription sunglasses and if they’re really worth it.

 Can prescription sunglasses be polarised?

-Yes, single vision, bi-focal or varifocal sun lenses can all be polarised, made from lens materials including TAC, CR39, polycarbonate or glass
+Yes, single vision, bi-focal or varifocal sun lenses can all be polarised, made from various lens materials including TAC, CR39, polycarbonate or glass.
+Prescription polarised lenses typically come in grey, brown or green tints colours and come in a various refractive indexes just like regular spectacle lenses.

-Of course, polarisation is a secondary benefit to any sun lens as the main priority is proper UV protection (UV400 or UV40.)
+Of course, polarisation is a secondary benefit to any sunglasses as the main priority is proper UV protection (UV400 or UV40.)

 Polarised sunglasses are commonly misconceived to provide superior protection from the sun, but this simply isn’t true.